7Magic7Mike7/Qrogue/Next steps.md

 - use higher numbers for more difficult Enemies?
 - use TextBox instead of BlockLabels?
-- add Training-Table to SpawnRoom (implement with flee rate)
+- add Training-Table to Spaceship (implement with flee rate)
 - create Rooms from file